Denis2054/Hands-on-Chatbots/README.md

 Note: There is no need to install  Node.js.
 We will use an online version installed in our Google Dialogflow environment.

 ### Schedule:
+The timeframes are only estimates and may vary according to how the class ises progressingse

-The timeframes are only estimates and may vary according to how the class is progressing
+The timeframes are only estimates and may vary according to how the class is progressing.

-### DAY 1 (~4 hours)
+##DAY 1 (~4 hours)
-### Section 1: Building and getting your Chatbot online on your website (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 1: Building and getting your Chatbot online on your website (Instructor Lecture,se lab, Q&A), duration: 1 hour
-Lecture: create a fully operational basic Chatbot with Google Dialogflow.
+Lecture: How to create a fully operational basic Chatbot with Google Dialogflow.
 Run the Chatbot on as an operational service on your website from any machine or Smartphone.
 Chrome is recommended for this exploration.
-Any recent browser can be used beyond this first implementation.
+Any recent browser can be used beyond this first implementationse.
+##Lab: Explose
-Lab: Explore the basic concepts of a chatbot and implement them during the live session.
+##re the basic concepts of a chatbot and implement them on your website during the live session.
+Your newly created chatbot will also be able to run with an url, you can add to your social network page(s).
+Break: 10 misens
+##Section 2: Enhancing your Chatbot with rich dialogs(Instructor Lecture, lab, Q&A), duration: 1 hour
+se
+se
+##Lecture: How to make your chatbot more human with many possible variations of the same dialog, small talk and leak detection.
+Leak detection  functions will be explored through the chatbot's logs to find unanswered questions, mismatches, and errors.
+##Lab: Enabling Small Talk functions, learning how to detect leaks in the dialog through the log files and the query interface.
+Modify the NLP Chatbot to adapt to the user’s needs.
+Improve the dialog.
 Break: 10 mins
+se

-### Section 2: Using a Chatbot with Facebook Messenger (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 3: The integration functions for Facebook, Twitter, Alexa and other platforms (Instructor Lecture, lab, Q&A), duration: 1 hour
-Lecture: Introducing node.js as a local server and Ngrok for a public URL through a local installation.
-Basic node.js installation, use, and motivation will be explained.
-Node.js will be further explored in Section 6: Dialogflow Fulfillment, Dialogflow Fulfilment.
-Note: Google Fulfilment uses an integrated version of node.js (nothing to install locally).
-You can thus choose to only use an online version of node.js and just follow the course for the local version to see how it is used.
-Lab: Deploy a basic NLP Chatbot for Facebook Messenger and run it on a local machine or in a Facebook Messenger app on a smartphone.
+Lecture: Building a solid practical chatbot takes  a lot of energy and time.
+We will explore how to use your chabot on multiple platforms through powerful integration interfaces that do not require writing code. se
+##Lab: Explore an existing chatbot built on one platform , Google Dialogflow, on another platform, Facebook.
 Modify the NLP Chatbot to adapt to the user’s needs.
 Improve the dialog.
 Break: 10 mins

-### Section 3: Let’s get a Chatbot running on Twitter (Instructor Lecture, lab, Q&A), duration: 1 hour
-Lecture: How to deploy a basic node.js NLP Chatbot on Twitter using Tweets.
-Explore the functionality through real-life conversations with the bot.
-Lab: Deploying a node.js basic chatbot server to get the feel of a Twitter chatbot.
-Break: 10 mins
+se

-### Section 4: Customizing Google Assistant with a Chatbot (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 4: Customizing Google Assistant with a Chatbot (Instructor Lecture, lab, Q&A), duration: 1 hour
+se
-Lecture: The different ways to run a customized NLP Chatbot with Google Assistant.
+##Lecture: The different ways to run a customized NLP Chatbot with Google Assistant.
 Add exciting media to your dialogs.
-Learning how to run Google Assistant on all platforms and use it with smartphones (“Go Google”).
+Learning how to run Google Assistant on all platforms and use it with smartse
+##phones (“Go Google”).
-Learning how to improve the NLP Chatbot through conversational traps.
+Learning how to improve the NLP Chatbot through conversational traps. se
-Lab: Deploying a chatbot on Google Assistant and preparing it to apply for Google validation to be used on Android, Google Home, and other platforms.
+##Lab: Beginning to deploying a chatbot on Google Assistant and preparing it to apply for Google validation to be used on Android,se Google Home, and other platforms.

-### DAY 2 (~4 hours)
+##DAY 2 (~4 hours)
+se
-### Section 5: Transform Google Home into a powerful personal assistant with a customized Chatbot (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 5: Transform Google Home into a powerful personal assistant with a customized Chatbot (Instructor Lecture, lab, Q&A), duration: 1 hour
+se
-Lecture: How to customize an NLP voice Google Assistant Chatbot for Google Home.
+##Lecture: How to customize an NLP voice Google Assistant Chatbot for Google Home.
-You will see how the chatbot can then be exported for Amazon Alexa and other platforms if you wish once the course is completed and your chatbot ready.
+You will see how the chatbot can then be exported for Amazon Alexa and other platforms if you wish once the course is completed andse
+## your chatbot ready.
+Ase
-Advanced examples will be provided for Google Home with real-life applications and explore the use of Google Assistant on Android Smartphones for both personal use and corporate use.
+##dvanced examples will be provided for Google Home with real-life applications and explore the use of Google Assistant on Android Smartphones for both personal use and corporate use.
+se
-Lab:   The chatbot will be explored through the Google Assistant simulator to understand how the actions work.
+##Lab:   The chatbot will be explored through the Google Assistant simulator to understand how the actions work.
 Break: 10 mins
+se

-### Section 6: Let’s add services to a Chatbot through Dialogflow Fulfilment (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 6: Let’s add services to a Chatbot through Dialogflow Fulfilment (Instructor Lecture, lab, Q&A), duration: 1 hour
+Lecture: We will explore how to use some of the advanced Dialogflow node.js JavaScript functions to customize the chatbot and link it to se
+##other websites and services.
+Note: Google Fulfilment uses an integrated version of node.js (nothing to install locally).
-Lecture: Using some of the advanced Dialogflow node.js JavaScript functions to customize the chatbot and link it to other websites and services.
+Lab: We will then using some of the advanced Dialogflow node.js JavaScript functions to customize the chatbot and link it to other websites and services.
-Explore standard functions and train the NLP Chatbot further as a human with its life dialog experience.
-Lab: Building and Running fulfillment inline node.js JavaScript programs.
 Break: 10 mins
+se

-### Section 7: Let’s make the Chatbot smarter with machine learning (Instructor Lecture, lab, Q&A), duration: 1 hour
+##Section 7: Let’s make the Chatbot smarter with machine learning (Instructor Lecture, lab, Q&A), duration: 1 hour
 Lecture: Explore ways to include machine learning modules into an NLP Chatbot to transform it into a cognitive Chatbot.
-At this point, the Chatbot, with the services described in Section 6 and cognitive machine learning functions will begin to understand concepts better than humans in many areas.
+At this point, the Chatbot, with the services described in Section 6 and cognitive machine learning functions will begin to understand ssee
+##concepts better than humans in many areas.
-Lab: Implementing an artificial intelligence chatbot that will chat while calling a ready-to-use machine learning program.
+##Lab: Implementing an artificial intelligence in your chatbot through  ready-to-use machine learning functions.
 Break: 10 mins
+se

-### Section 8: Fully Autonomous Services that will help a Chatbot make decisions faster than a human in specific fields (1 Hour - Instructor Lecture + Q&A)
+##Section 8: Fully Autonomous Services that will help a Chatbot make decisions faster than a human in specific fields (1 Hour - seInstructor Lecture + Q&A)
-Lecture: Explore how to transform an NLP Cognitive Chatbot into a real-time decision-making tool for professional through a case study in the trend used by corporations such as Amazon’s real-time apparel manufacturing process.
-Discover how cognitive chatbots will totally surpass humans in both services and manufacturing in the near future.
+seLecture: Explore how to transform an NLP Cognitive Chatbot into a real-time decision-making tool for professional through a case study in the trend used by corporations such as Amazon’s real-time apparel manufacturing process.
+Discover how cognitive chatbots will totally## surpass humans in both services and manufacturing in the near future.
-The chatbot users will begin to view the chatbot as a vital personal asset.
+##The chatbot users will begin to view the chatbot as a vital personal asset.
 Explore how chatbots will become independent super-intelligent entities in the near future.
 Understand how AI connected humans will surpass unconnected humans.
+se
-Lab: Implementing a basic prototype for a decision-making chatbot manager that can replace an unavailable manager or an expert.
-The team can ask questions and obtain critical answers.
+##Lab: Implementing a basic prototype for a decision-making chatbot manager that can replace an unavailable manager or an expert.
+The teamse can ask questions and obtain critical answers.

-### Wrap-up:  Summary, Discussions (30 min)
+Wrap-up:  Summary, Discussions (30 min)
 Interactive Discussion on the basic and ground-breaking aspects of the course
+##se
+ ##

-## About the Instructor
+## About the Instrucse
+##tor

-Denis Rothman graduated from l'Université Paris-Sorbonne and l'Université Paris-Diderot, writing one of the very first word2matrix embedding solutions.
+Denis Rothman graduated from Sorbonne University and l'Université Paris-Diderot, writing one of the very first word2matrix embedding solutions.
-He began his career authoring one of the first AI cognitive Chatbot 30+ years ago applied to a cognitive & digitized language teaching Chatbot.
+He began his career authoring one of the first AI cognitive Chatbot 30+ years ago applied to a cognitive & digitized language teaching Cse
+##hatbot.
 He customized it for Moët et Chandon (LVMH) and scores of companies in various forms.[more...](https://www.linkedin.com/pulse/did-you-miss-ai-parsing-train-denis-rothman)<br/>
-He has authored a profit orientated AI resource optimizing system written in Horn Clauses in Prolong for IBM and implemented in corporate environments.
+He has authored a profit orientated AI resource optimizing system written in Horn Clauses in Prolong for IBM and implemented ise
+##n corporate environments.
 He also transposed it in C++, Java and presently in Python/Tensorflow.
 In the years after, he authored an AI APS (Advanced Planning and Scheduling) solution based on cognitive patterns.
 This #AI software is used worldwide to this day in the aerospace, train, energy, apparel and many other corporate fields.

 Name: Denis Rothman